Maryland Work Zone Accident Attorneys

 Strong representation for those injured in construction zones

 Road construction zones can be busy, constantly changing, and dangerous areas.
 With rough road conditions, disrupted traffic flow, and the close proximity of road workers and large machinery, accidents can happen in an instant.
 We certainly have no shortage of highways and the roadwork to go along with them here in Maryland—the Beltway, I-95, I-395, I-695, just to name a few.

 If you suffered an injury in a construction zone accident, you should speak to a personal injury attorney as soon as you can to protect your rights.
 You may be able to seek compensation for your medical bills, lost income, and other losses.
-At Plaxen & Adler, P.A., our legal team is dedicated to finding out every detail about your case and holding all negligent parties responsible for their actions.
+At Plaxen Adler Muncy, P.A., our legal team is dedicated to finding out every detail about your case and holding all negligent parties responsible for their actions.
 Contact us today to find out about your legal option and how we can help you.